OctopusDeploy/docs/docs/projects/variables/sensitive-variables.md

 ![Variable editor](images/variable-editor.jpg)

-## How Octopus Handles Your Sensitive Variables {#Sensitivevariables-HowOctopushandlesyoursensitivevariables}
+## How Octopus handles your sensitive variables {#Sensitivevariables-HowOctopushandlesyoursensitivevariables}

 :::hint
 Learn more about [security and encryption](/docs/administration/security/data-encryption.md) in Octopus Deploy.